Veralto (VLTO)

 No sizeable company offers all of the products and services Veralto offers, but some competing in intersecting areas include Rentokil Initial (NYSE:RTO), GFL Environmental (NYSE:GFL), and Rollins (NYSE:ROL).

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, Veralto’s sales grew at a sluggish 3.8% compounded annual growth rate over the last three years.
-This was below our standard for the industrials sector and is a rough starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last four years, Veralto grew its sales at a sluggish 4.4% compounded annual growth rate.
+This was below our standard for the industrials sector and is a poor baseline for our analysis.

 Veralto Quarterly Revenue

 Long-term growth is the most important, but within industrials, a stretched historical view may miss new industry trends or demand cycles.
-Veralto’s annualized revenue growth of 3.6% over the last two years aligns with its three-year trend, suggesting its demand was consistently weak.
+Veralto’s annualized revenue growth of 4.6% over the last two years aligns with its four-year trend, suggesting its demand was consistently weak.
 Veralto Year-On-Year Revenue Growth

-This quarter, Veralto reported year-on-year revenue growth of 6.9%, and its $1.33 billion of revenue exceeded Wall Street’s estimates by 4.1%.
+This quarter, Veralto grew its revenue by 6.8% year on year, and its $1.40 billion of revenue was in line with Wall Street’s estimates.
 Company management is currently guiding for a 2.5% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 1.8% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and indicates its newer products and services will not catalyze better top-line performance yet.

 6. Gross Margin & Pricing Power

 Veralto has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 58.2% gross margin over the last four years.
-That means Veralto only paid its suppliers $41.80 for every $100 in revenue.
+As you can see below, it averaged an elite 58.5% gross margin over the last five years.
+Said differently, roughly $58.46 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
 Veralto Trailing 12-Month Gross Margin

 7. Operating Margin